kevinknelson/bootstrap-mobile/README.md

 * **LIGHTWEIGHT** - Zepto and Bootstrap are less than half the size of jQuery & jQuery mobile.
 If the browser isn't compatible with Zepto, JQuery is used instead to optimize compatibility.
 * **EASY PAGE TRANSITION** - Using the hash class, changing pages is as easy as jQuery mobile...just less animation and "cool-ness" factors.
-* **QUERY PARAMETERS** - Unlike jQuery Mobile's default, you can use query parameters (e.g. `#page-name?id=3`) so that stateless, external links are possible.
+* **QUERY PARAMETERS** - Unlike jQuery Mobile's default, you can use query parameters (e.g. `#!/page/name?id=3`) so that stateless, external links are possible.
 * **BEST PRACTICES** - or "better than average practices" at least.
-Using RequireJS we Lazy-load page scripts (e.g. don't load the script for `#page2` until the user visits `#page2` without needing an additional MV* framework.)
+Using RequireJS we Lazy-load page scripts (e.g. don't load the script for `#!/page/name` until the user visits `#!/page/name` without needing an additional MV* framework.)
 Other things like combining files to reduce the number of HTTP requests is recommended.
 To do further optimization, however, you'll want to go to RequireJS and study up :).

 In building the jQuery Mobile skeleton project, which I also have available, I was discouraged by the size of jQuery combined with jQuery Mobile when I wasn't planning to use the majority of the features available in jQuery Mobile, nor did I like jQuery Mobile's approach to dynamically changing all of your HTML markup to make things layout correctly, which then requires you to call refresh methods all the time.
 JQuery Mobile is "cool" because it gives it that "mobile app" feel, but I'm not certain that is worth the bloat when mobile connections still tend to be sporadic and sometimes slow.
 So, I investigated the options and found Zepto.
 Zepto has all the features I need, and with some conditionals in the RequireJS config, I'm able to fallback to jQuery for non-supporting browsers...**Win-Win**.

 **Not for Everybody** If you have an extremely complex app with a lot of data management, it may be better to look into KnockoutJS, Backbone, etc., for a more robust MV* framework.
 However, this may at least help you get started if you are starting from scratch.
+Also, the #! (hash-bang) URL mechanism leaves something to be desired.
+Ideally, you should have code that can generate the HTML with JavaScript disabled.
+So, that means this code is best for applications where google search indexing and supporting all users is not really necessary.

 In any case, this project combines the following into a usable starter-kit/skeleton by combining: